chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ## Summary

-If you do not need the advanced features that a CNI provider delivers use kubenet.
+If you do not need the advanced features that a CNI provider delivers, use kubenet.
 It is stable, and fast.
-Otherwise pick one.
-If you do need run more than 50 nodes on AWS or need otheradvanced features  make a decision quickly, don't spend days deciding, and test with your cluster.
+Otherwise, pick one.
+If you do need run more than 50 nodes on AWS, or need other advanced features,  make a decision quickly (don't spend days deciding), and test with your cluster.
 File bugs, and develop a relationship with your network provider.
 At this point in time, networking is not boring in Kubernetes.
 It is getting more boring every day!
 Monitor test and monitor more.